-The proposed RMS goals and accompanying actions in accordance with LCAP requirements are as follows.
-These goals do not supersede or replace the school's existing LCAP (Please see Appendix A).
-These goals and actions are subject to modification annually when the LCAP is updated, without need for material revision of the charter petition.
+The proposed RSFM goals and accompanying actions in accordance with LCAP requirements are as follows.
+These goals and actions are subject to modification once a full LCAP plan is developed in July 2016, without need for material revision of the charter petition, and they will be updated annually.

-STATE PRIORITY #1- BASIC SERVICES The degree to which teachers are appropriately assigned (E.C. §44258.9) and fully credentialed, and every pupil has sufficient access to standards-aligned instructional materials (E.C. § 60119), and school facilities are maintained in good repair (E.C. §17002(d)) Subpriority A - Teachers Goal to achieve Subpriority 100% of core teachers will be appropriately assigned and hold a valid CA Teaching Credential with appropriate English learner authorization as defined by the CA Commission on Teaching Credentialing.
+STATE PRIORITY #1- BASIC SERVICES The degree to which teachers are appropriately assigned (E.C. §44258.9) and fully · · credentialed, and every pupil has sufficient access to standards-aligned instructional materials (E.C. § 60119), and school facilities are maintained in good repair (E.C. §17002(d)) Subpriority A - Teachers Goal to achieve Subpriority 100% of core teachers will be appropriately assigned and hold a valid CA Teaching Credential with appropriate English learner authorization as defined by the CA Commission on Teaching Credentialing.
 Actions to achieve goal All core teacher candidates screened for employment will hold valid CA Teaching Credential with appropriate English learner authorization; RSED Human Resources will annually review assignment and credential status.
-Subpriority B - Instructional Materials Goal to achieve Subpriority 100% of pupils will have access to standards-aligned materials and additional instructional materials as outlined in our charter petition.
-Actions to achieve goal All instructional materials purchased will be aligned to CA Common Core State Standards and aligned with our charter petition.
+Subj priority B - Instructional Materials Goal to achieve Subpriority 100% of pupils will have access to standards-aligned 1 materials and additional instructional materials as outlined in our charter petition.
+Actions to achieve goal All instructional materials purchased will be aligned to CA retions to demeve godi Common Core State Standards and aligned with our charter petition.
 We will purchase additional classroom libraries rich in non-fiction texts.
 We will purchase additional classroom technology.
 Subpriority C - Facilities Goal to achieve Subpriority All school facilities will be maintained in good repair.
 Actions to achieve goal Regular general cleaning by custodial staff will maintain campus cleanliness; Annual and monthly facility inspections will screen for safety hazards.
-STATE PRIORITY #2- IMPLEMENTATION OF COMMON CORE STATE STANDARDS - on Core State Standards, including how EL students will be enabled to gain academ iic content knowledge and English language proficiency SUBPRIC ORITY A - CCSS IMPLEMENTATION Goal to achieve Subpriority RMS will implement a Common Core aligned academic program.
-Actions to achieve goal RMS teachers will receive at least 5 hours of professional development based on CCSS and the associated RMS "power standards" as outlined in this charter.
+STATE PRIORITY #2- - IMPLEMENTATION OF COMMON CORE STATE STANDARDS ~ n Core State Standards, including how EL students will be enabled to gain academic content knowledge and English language proficiency PRITY A - CCSS IMPLEMENTATION Goal to achieve Subpriority RSFM will implement a Common Core aligned academic program.
+Actions to achieve goal RSFM teachers will receive at least 5 hours of professional development based on CCSS and the associated RSFM "power standards" as outlined in this charter.
 SUBPRIORITY B - EL STU DENTS & ACADEMIC CONTENT KNOWLEDGE Goal to achieve Subpriority 100% of EL students will access academic content knowledge through the implementation of the CCSS.
-Actions to achieve goal EL students participate in English Language Arts/Literacy instruction with appropriate instructional support.
+Actions to achieve goal EL students participate in English Language Arts/Literacy 110110110 to weille to gour instruction with appropriate instructional support.
 Teachers receive training in Guided Language Acquisition Design.
-SUBPRIORITY C - EL STU DENTS & ENGLISH LANGUAGE PROFICIENCY Goal to achieve Subpriority 30% of EL students will be reclassified after three years of enrollment at RMS.
-Actions to achieve goal EL students participate in English Language Arts/Literacy instruction with appropriate instructional support.
-All teachers will participate in professional development regarding appropriate strategies of support and intervention, as outlined in detail in this charter.
-STATE PRIORITY #3- PA RENTAL INVOLVEMENT Parental involvement, includin g efforts to seek parent input for making decisions for schools, and how the school will promo te parent participation Goal to achieve priority Parents are engaged in their students' learning and actively participate in school decision making.
-Actions to achieve goal RMS will hold a minimum of 3 parent conferences a year and a minimum of 4 community meetings for parents to weigh in on critical school decisions.
-STATE PRIORITY #4- STUDENT ACHIEVEMENT Pupil achievement, as measured by all of the following, as applicable: A. CA Assessment of Student Performance and Progress statewide assessment B. The Academic Performance Index (API) C. Percentage of pupils who have successfully completed courses that satisfy UC/CSU
+SUBPRIORITY C - EL STUDENTS & ENGLISH LANGUAGE PROFICIENCY SODEMIONITY C-ELSIC DENTS & ENGLISH LANGUAGE PRUFICIENCY